Exploration of the Moon: Japan

 Japan began its lunar exploration efforts in 1990 with the launch of the Hiten spacecraft by the Japan Aerospace Exploration Agency (JAXA), becoming the third country to place an object in orbit around the Moon.
 During the mission, Hiten deployed a smaller probe, Hagoromo, intended to enter lunar orbit.
 Although the probe was released successfully, its transmitter failed, preventing the return of scientific data.

-In September of 2007, JAXA launched the SELENE spacecraft, also known as "Kaguya".
+In September of 2007, JAXA launched the SELENE spacecraft, also known as "Kaguya."
 The mission aimed to collect data on the Moon’s origin and geological evolution, as well as to test technologies for future lunar exploration.
-According to JAXA, the primary objective was "to obtain scientific data of the lunar origin and evolution and to develop the technology for the future lunar exploration".
+According to JAXA, the primary objective was "to obtain scientific data of the lunar origin and evolution and to develop the technology for future lunar exploration."

 In 2013, JAXA initiated the Smart Lander for Investigating Moon (SLIM) mission, a lunar lander designed to demonstrate high-precision landing capabilities.
-The lander was initially scheduled for launch in 2021, but was delayed due to postponements related to its ride-share partner, the X-Ray Imaging and Spectroscopy Mission (XRISM).
+The lander was initially scheduled for launch in 2021 but was delayed due to postponements related to its ride-share partner, the X-Ray Imaging and Spectroscopy Mission (XRISM).
 SLIM was launched on 6 September 2023 at 23:42 UTC (7 September 08:42 Japan Standard Time).
 The spacecraft performed its trans-lunar injection burn on 1 October 2023, entered lunar orbit on 25 December 2023, and successfully landed on 19 January 2024 at 15:20 UTC.
 With this landing, Japan became the fifth country to achieve a soft landing on the Moon.

 Following the landing, SLIM experienced power generation issues but continued to operate intermittently.
 As of April 2024, the lander had survived four lunar days and three lunar nights, which are known for extreme temperature variations and pose significant challenges to spacecraft longevity.